Current Research Projects

 I am currently involved in research exploring:

-I am also available for research consultancy work, including full project evaluations and analysis of existing data sets.
+I am available for doctoral research supervision, and for research consultancy work, including full project evaluations and analysis of existing data sets.

 Photo by Viiktoria Kryvonos